Last Stand of the Tallgrass Prairie

 Special events throughout the year can be found here.

-visitors preparing the Trekker Breeze units before hiking the trails
+4 visitors gather around 3d map and prepare Trekker Breeze units before hiking the trails.

 Accessibility at the Preserve